 Some of my most meaningful relationships have been formed with women very different from me.
 I’ve been able to glean so much from women significantly older than I am.
 Seeing how marriage and motherhood looks in a later season of life allows me to appreciate what is happening in my own stage.
 I have a group of godly women who have gone before me in this adventure called life, women I can call on for advice or quietly watch and observe.
 On the other end, I’ve been able to offer advice to younger women.
 I’ve been able to show love through a kind word or prepared meal.

 Friends serve as the hands and feet of our Savior.

 When I became a mother, I especially saw how valuable a good friend can be.
 Women brought me meals after I had a baby; offered to watch my children so my husband and I could enjoy a desperately needed date night; celebrated my successes; and offered a shoulder to cry on when life was falling apart.
 They pray for me, listen to me, and teach me.
 My friends serve as the hands and feet of our Savior when they help in these seemingly small and insignificant ways; and as a result, the body of Christ is strengthened.
 Extraordinary indeed.

 Put on then, as God's chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience, bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.
 And above all these put on love, which binds everything together in perfect harmony.
 (Col. 3:12-14)

-So, friends and treasured daughters of the king, I urge you to seek out ways in which God can use you in your role as friend.
+So, friends and treasured children of the king, I urge you to seek out ways in which God can use you in your role as friend.
 May your relationships and the body of Christ be strengthened as a result of your God-given vocation of friendship!